davisagli/CPTTaxReceipts/README.md

 Operations
 ------------

-**Annual Tax Receipts**
+**Annual Contribution Summaries**

 These are receipts that collect all outstanding contributions for the year into one receipt.

-To issue Annual Tax Receipts, go to Search > Find Contacts (or Search > Advanced Search), run a search for contacts, select one or more contacts, and select "Issue Annual Tax Receipts" in the actions drop-down.
+To issue Annual Contribution Summaries, go to Search > Find Contacts (or Search > Advanced Search), run a search for contacts, select one or more contacts, and select "Issue Annual Contribution Summaries" in the actions drop-down.
 Follow on-screen instructions from there.

-TODO:
-- install summary fields extension and tt Mark re which contacts to include
-- check with Mark re font
-- do we need something different for Canada/Intl?